Breathing. We all do it.

 You’re not indulging in mindless consumption:

 We all know that.
 But it’s tough to comprehend beyond a purely intellectual level.
 It’s pretty abstract.
 From a functionality stand point, one of the best things about the program is that there’s an app that makes it easy to track your progress.

 Ultimately, what convinced me to make the investment was the refund policy.

 You get to try out the course for 14 days (that’s a generous 20% of the course duration).
 If you’re not happy, you get a full refund.
 In a nutshell, trying it out is risk-free.

-I’ve recommended this course to several friends and family members, which is why I feel very comfortable endorsing it to you, my blog readers, as well.
+I’ve recommended this course to several friends and family members, which is why I feel very comfortable endorsing it to you, my readers, as well.

 If this review was helpful in informing your decision to buy the course, I’d appreciate it if you use my affiliate link.
 It comes at no extra cost to you and helps me keep writing and producing content for you.

 Yes, the Wim Hof Method does work.